clteams/tsakorpus-collab-extension/README.md

 # License

-CollabEdit extension is distributed under the terms of Apache 2.0 License (see `LICENSE`).
+CollabExt is distributed under the terms of Apache 2.0 License (see `LICENSE`).